kajad/kajad.github.io/index.md

 ---
 ### Recent news

-- November 2024: We've just released a new, bigger and better version of the SST UD treebank of spoken Slovenian, to be used in linguistic and NLP research.
+- November 2024: Release of a new, larger and improved version of the [SST UD](https://github.com/UniversalDependencies/UD_Slovenian-SST) treebank, to be used in linguistic and NLP research on Slovenian speech.
-- October 2024: Sharing experience on 'Treebanking Speech: Challenges, Insights and Applications' at the ['Beyond Words' EUROPIA HAI-CC Workshop](https://sites.google.com/view/eutopia-beyond-words/home?authuser=0)
 - October 2024: Excited to announce that [SyntaxFest 2025](https://syntaxfest.github.io/syntaxfest25/) will take place in Ljubljana, Slovenia, in August 2025!
 This biennial conference series brings together five workshops—TLT, UDW, DepLing, IWPT, and Quasy—and will be co-located with the [1st UniDive Shared Task](https://unidive.lisn.upsaclay.fr/doku.php?id=other-events:msp) on Morphosyntactic Parsing.
 - July 2024: Release of [STARK](https://github.com/clarinsi/STARK) v3 – a significantly enhanced version of this versatile tool for bottom-up linguistic exploration of UD treebanks.
 - October 2023: Honoured to give an invited talk on 'Cross-lingually Harmonized Approaches to Spoken Data Annotation' at [SPELLL 2023](https://www.spelll.org/SPELLL2023/index.html).